sahabpardaz/hbase-rule/README.md

 ### HBase Rule

-JUnit HBase rule which provides an embedded HBase server.
+This library provides Junit 4 Rule and Junit 5 Extension which provides an embedded HBase server.
 It can be setup by custom configuration or default.
-The rule has also helper methods to work with hbase table and namespace such as create, delete, truncate and etc.
+The rule and extension has also helper methods to work with hbase table and namespace such as create, delete, truncate and etc.

 ### Sample Usage